jbox-web/job-database-manager-postgresql/README.md

 There is also a MySQL variant of this plugin : [jbox-web/job-database-manager-mysql](https://github.com/jbox-web/job-database-manager-mysql)

+## Contributors

+A big thank to [them](https://github.com/jbox-web/job-database-manager-postgresql/blob/master/AUTHORS) for their contribution!

 ## Contribute

 You can contribute to this plugin in many ways such as :